Lilí Álvarez

-Elia Maria González-Álvarez y López-Chicheri, also known as Lilí Álvarez ([liˈli ˈalβaɾeθ]; 9 May 1905 – 8 July 1998), was a Spanish multi-sport competitor, an international tennis champion, an author, feminist and a journalist.
+Elia Maria González-Álvarez y López-Chicheri, also known as Lilí de Álvarez ([liˈli ˈalβaɾeθ]; 9 May 1905 – 8 July 1998), was a Spanish multi-sport competitor, an international tennis champion, an author, feminist and a journalist.

 Life

 She was born at the Hotel Flora in Rome, Italy, during a stay by her affluent Spanish parents.
 She was raised in Switzerland and from an early age began competing in a variety of sports.
 At age eleven, she won her first ice skating competition, and then at age 16, she won the St. Moritz ice skating championship.
 She won her first tennis tournament at age fourteen.
 An all-around sportsperson, Álvarez was an alpine skier, equestrian, and an auto racer who won the Campeonato de Cataluña de Automovilismo at age 19.

 Álvarez was a pioneer in women's tennis in Spain and was her country's most dominant player during the 1920s.
 Between 1926 and 1928, she reached three consecutive singles finals at Wimbledon.
 According to American Helen Wills Moody, who defeated Álvarez twice in Wimbledon singles finals, Álvarez' game was an "unusually daring one".
 She also competed at the 1924 Summer Olympics.

 In 1929, Álvarez teamed up with the Dutch player Kea Bouman to win the women's doubles title at the French Championships.
 The following year, Álvarez won the singles title at the Italian Championships, an accomplishment that was not repeated by another female Spaniard for 63 years until Conchita Martínez won the Italian Open in 1993. Álvarez and Bill Tilden were the runners-up in the mixed doubles competition at the 1927 French Championships.

 In 1927, Álvarez authored a book in English published in London under the title Modern Lawn Tennis.

 In 1931, she shocked the staid tennis world by playing at Wimbledon in a divided tennis skirt specially made by designer Elsa Schiaparelli that was the forerunner of shorts (pictured).
 That year, Álvarez began reporting on the political events in Spain for the British newspaper the Daily Mail.